Gituser143/HDFS-Replication-Simulator/README.md

 - HDFS-Replication-Simulator-Edited   : Contains the files for the Edited simulator that can Move data between hot and cold zones and find out the power usage for running the cluster for a particular value of Hot-zone-percentage.

-- HDFS-Replication-Simulator-Edited-formultipleexecutions : Contains the files for executing the simulator multiple times .
+- HDFS-Replication-Simulator-Multple-Iterations : Contains the files for executing the simulator multiple times .
 And the out-put of the execution is stored in data.txt